mramdass/Johnny_Dep/README.md

 # Johnny_Dep
 Shows the dependency tree for a package using default Python setup.

-This script was made to demonstrate to a friend, Johnathan, how to obtain a pip dependency tree for a given package recursively by using Python default setup (libraries and pip installation).
+This script was made to demonstrate to a friend, Johnathan, how to obtain a pip dependency tree for a given package recursively by using Python default setup (libraries and pip installation). [pipdeptree](https://pypi.org/project/pipdeptree/) should be used for practical use.

 This script requires the package to first be installed via pip.
 I.e.:
 ```